Hepatitis B vaccine

 - Newborns of mothers who have hepatitis B.

 - All children before or in early adolescence.
-In some provinces and territories it is given during infancy.
+In some provinces and territories it is given to all during infancy.
 To find out when your province offers the vaccine visit: http://www.phac-aspc.gc.ca/im/ptimprog-progimpt/table-1-eng.php.
 In places where vaccine is not given to all infants, some children should not wait for the school program but should get the shot as soon as possible.

-- People who are travelling to countries where there is a risk of hepatitis B.
+- Children who are traveling to countries where the rate of hepatitis B is high.

-People who are at higher risk of contact with blood such as health care workers, some laboratory workers and people who share needles for drug injection.
+- People who are at higher risk of contact with blood such as health care workers, some laboratory workers and people who share needles for drug injection.

 How do you get the vaccine?